A food journal without the calorie count

 How tadoy compares to other food apps

-- Ate — the photo-led mindful eating journal, closest in spirit to tadoy's food module.
-If a food-only Ate-style app is what you want, use Ate; tadoy is the daily page that sits around it.
+- Ate — the photo-led mindful eating journal, closest in spirit to tadoy's food module; tadoy is the daily page that sits around it.

-- FoodNoms — sits between mindful and clinical — a nicely designed log with optional nutrition data and no social layer.
+- FoodNoms — a nicely designed log with optional nutrition data, between mindful and clinical.
 Worth a look if you want optional macros.

-A meal log is most useful when it sits next to the things that food actually affects — mood, energy, sleep, cycle, digestion. tadoy puts the food log on the body page alongside those, so a heavy lunch shows up next to the afternoon slump, and a week of regular eating shows up next to steadier sleep.
-You read the cause and the effect on the same page.
+A meal log is most useful next to the things food affects — mood, energy, sleep, cycle, digestion — so a heavy lunch shows up next to the afternoon slump on the same page.

 Privacy

-Food entries — including photos, notes and tags — live on your device.
-They aren't synced to tadoy's servers, shared with advertisers, or used to train any model.
+Food entries, photos, notes and tags live on your device — not synced to tadoy's servers, not used to train any model.
+The same on-device posture as journal, mood, body and habits.
 Full detail on the privacy page.

 See the daily page Read about the mood module